 Silver mercury amalgam does emit tiny amounts of mercury vapour, mainly during the placement and removal of the filling.
-But don't imagine blobs of mercury dripping into your mouth like a leaking tap – the mercury in amalgam fillings is chemically bonded to other metals to make it more stable.
+But, don't worry, it doesn't drip into your mouth like a leaking tap.
+The mercury in amalgam fillings is chemically bonded to other metals to make it more stable.

 Is it safe to remove amalgam fillings during pregnancy?

-There is no scientific evidence to show that your existing amalgam fillings have any harmful effect on the health of you or your infant.
-But when removed, amalgam fillings release a small amount of mercury vapour.
+There is no scientific evidence to show that your existing amalgam fillings have harmful effects on the health of you or your infant.
+But when removed, a small amount of mercury vapour is released.
 If this enters the mother's body it can be passed onto her infant through the placenta or while breastfeeding.

 Therefore, dentists won't remove amalgam fillings during pregnancy unless absolutely necessary, i.e. if a filling is broken or there is further decay requiring urgent treatment.

 It is actually possible to mix the two materials in what is knows as the ‘sandwich technique'.
 However, this is only the preferred case where removing the silver filling undermines the tooth structure and makes a new filling impossible.

 It’s not possible to simply cover a silver filling with white without removing some of the amalgam since this would affect the bite.